FRS417-DataScienceBiologists/Animals/Animals-master/bees_pres_example.md

 ##On the other hand...
 ![](bees_pres_example_files/figure-html/unnamed-chunk-17-1.png)<!-- -->

--California and Massachusetts typically have a low total annual loss.
+-California and North Dakota typically have a low total annual loss.

 -We can see that once again, there is no linear regression line